Late effects of breast cancer treatment

 Some late effects may be similar to the symptoms you had when you were first diagnosed.
 This can be scary, and you may worry the cancer has come back.

 Sometimes symptoms are caused by other conditions not related to the cancer or its treatment.
-Your doctor may arrange tests to find out more about the cause of your symptoms.
-If you are unable to work because of late effects, you may be entitled to some benefits.
+Your doctor may arrange tests to find out more about what is causing your symptoms.

 Breast and arm changes